NiLuJe/FBInk/README.md

 # What's it for?

 This is intended to fill the void felt by Kobo developpers and tinkerers when they realize they do not have a builtin way to print stuff on the device's screen!
-It's especially cruel when moving to a Kobo, after being used to the ubiquity of `eips` on Kindles...
+It's especially cruel when moving to a Kobo, after being used to the ubiquity of `eips` on Kindle...

 In short, it prints messages or images on your screen, handling the low-level tinkering with both the Linux framebuffer interface, and the i.MX EPD driver.
-It's been tested on Kobos, Kindles and BQ Cervantes, but porting it to other Linux, i.MX eInk devices should be trivial (hell, even Sipix support shouldn't be too hard).
+It's been tested on Kobo, Kindle and BQ Cervantes, but porting it to other Linux, i.MX eInk devices should be trivial (hell, even Sipix support shouldn't be too hard).

 By default, text rendering relies on bundled fixed cell bitmap fonts ([see this post](https://www.mobileread.com/forums/showpost.php?p=3765426&postcount=31) for a small sampling), but thanks to [@shermp](https://github.com/shermp)'s contributions ([#20](https://github.com/NiLuJe/FBInk/pull/20)), you can also rely on full-fledged TrueType/OpenType font rendering!